slbailey/Retrovue/docs/infra/bootstrap.md

 - ScheduleService is forbidden from scheduling non-canonical content
 - ChannelManager must not play unapproved media
 - The CLI is the sole authority for catalog entry approval
-- The only way for content to become schedulable is for an operator to explicitly add it to the broadcast catalog (or update it there) using `retrovue catalog`.
-The ingest library alone is not sufficient.
+- The only way for content to become schedulable is for an operator to explicitly promote it from the Library Domain to the Broadcast Domain using `retrovue assets promote`.
+The Library Domain alone is not sufficient.

 ### 8.4 Runtime Constraints